 Step 2: Put the prepared buns and patties separately on a dish or any container that is safe for a microwave.

-Step 3: Heat it for 2 to 3 minutes.
+Step 3: Heat it for 2 to 3 minutes on low power.
 Check for components regularly by touching it when it is around 2 minutes.
 If it is not as warm enough as you want, leave it for one more minute.
 Also, if the patties are too thick, you should flip them once or twice while reheating.

 Step 4: Take all of them out of the microwave and rebuild them.
 Add more sauces if you like.

-Tips: Put a glass of water (the glass is microwave-safe) inside the microwave while warming up so that the buns and the patties won’t turn soggy and hard.
+Tips: Put a glass of water (the glass is microwave-safe) inside the microwave while warming up so that the buns and the patties won’t turn dry and hard.

 Ding dong, it’s time for quizzes and quick answers!
 Even when you know all about reheating a burger, you may still miss some information about it.
 Read the question list and get yourself more knowledge to solve the problems!